CME information and disclosures

 - See also “Surface decontamination.”

 Recognition of classic toxidromes is essential to the evaluation of patients poisoned with an unknown substance.
-Note that, in practice, toxidromes may manifest more subtly than described here.
+Note that, in practice, toxidromes may manifest more subtly than what is described here.

 |Classic toxidromes |